-Effective July 1, 2005, the DOJ will only accept electronically transmitted fingerprint images and related information to process requests for criminal offender record information (CORI).
-After July 1, 2005, all fingerprints submitted on a Fingerprint card (FD 258) will be returned to the submitting agency for submission in the electronic format.
+Effective July 1, 2005, the DOJ only accepts electronically transmitted fingerprint images and related information to process requests for criminal offender record information (CORI).
+After July 1, 2005, all fingerprints submitted on an Applicant Fingerprint Card (FD258) will be returned to the submitting agency for submission in the electronic format.

 In specific, pre-approved situations the DOJ may exempt certain individuals from the electronic submission requirement.
 Request an exemption from the electronic submission requirement .
 This process may be lengthy and should be used for hardship situations only.

 - Individuals can obtain a Live Scan Application Submission form online or from any CCLD Regional Office.
 This form will automatically request a Child Abuse Central Index (CACI) check if needed.
 For Home Care Services, a hard copy Live Scan Submission form may be obtained by contacting the Home Care Services Bureau at (916) 657-3570 or by email at firstname.lastname@example.org.
 Please note, a CACI check is not required for individuals solely associated to Home Care Organizations or the Home Care Aide Registry.

-- The Live Scan operator will then inform the individual of the charges , which includes the transmission of the prints and all necessary services from the DOJ, the CACI if applicable, and the Federal Bureau of Investigations.
+- The Live Scan operator will inform the individual of the charges , which includes the transmission of the prints and all necessary services from the DOJ, the CACI if applicable, and the Federal Bureau of Investigations.

 - After recording the fingerprints and applicant information, the data will be electronically transmitted to DOJ for processing.

-- DOJ will send the results of the fingerprint check to CCLD.
+- DOJ will send the results of the fingerprint check to CBCB.

-Estimated from date of submittal to Department of Justice (DOJ) if there is no criminal history:
+Estimated time to receive results from date of submittal to Department of Justice (DOJ) if there is no criminal history: